Mitali Roy

 Mitali Roy is an Indian politician from the state of West Bengal.
 She is the daughter of Jagadananda Roy who was ex MIC and MLA of Falakata.
 She is a first term member of the West Bengal Legislative Assembly.

 Constituency

 Roy represents the Dhupguri (Vidhan Sabha constituency).
 Roy won the Dhupguri (Vidhan Sabha constituency) on an All India Trinamool Congress ticket.
 She beat the sitting member of the West Bengal Legislative Assembly, Mamata Roy of the Communist Party of India (Marxist) by over 18000 votes.

 Political Party

-Roy is from the All India Trinamool Congress.
+Roy was from the All India Trinamool Congress.
+But before few days of bypoll she joined BJP.